-- Only adult cyclists should carry young passengers.
+Only adult cyclists should carry young passengers.

-- Preferably ride with passengers in parks, on bike paths, or on quiet streets.
+Preferably ride with passengers in parks, on bike paths or on quiet streets.
 Avoid busy thoroughfares and bad weather, and ride with maximum caution and at a reduced speed.

-- Infants younger than 12 months are too young to sit in a rear bike seat and should not be carried on a bicycle.
-Do not carry infants in backpacks or frontpacks on a bike.
+Infants younger than 12 months are too young to sit in a rear bike seat and too young to wear a

-- Children who are old enough (12 months to 4 years) to sit well unsupported and whose necks are strong enough to support a lightweight helmet may be carried in a child-trailer or rear-mounted seat.
+Children who are old enough (12 months to 4 years) to sit well unsupported and whose necks are strong enough to support a lightweight helmet may be carried in a child-trailer or rear-mounted seat.

-- A rear-mounted seat must
+A rear-mounted bicycle passenger seat must

 A lightweight infant bike helmet should always be worn by a young passenger to prevent or minimize head injury.
 Small styrofoam helmets that meet Consumer Product Safety Commission (CPSC) standards are available.